Anna Maria Erdődy: Beethoven's "Immortal Beloved"?

 In her second biographical study of the composer, Beethoven scholar Gail S. Altman investigates Maynard Solomon's claims for the identity of the woman who Beethoven, in an undated letter found among his effects, called his "Immortal Beloved" (Unsterbliche Geliebte).
 Altman builds a thorough-reasoned case—using Solomon's own criteria—for Anna Maria Erdődy as the preferred putative recipient of the letter.
 Questioning Solomon's attribution of the place-initial "K", in the Immortal Beloved letter, to Karlsbad, she offers in its place the hypothesis that "K" might instead refer to Klosterneuburg, then the closest post-stop to Marie Erdödy's estate at Jedlesee and to her summer residence at Hernals, Klosterneuburg's neighbouring villages north of Vienna, it being documented how familiar the couple had grown since at least the year 1808, and noting Marie's 1805 separation from her husband.
 Musicologist Barry Cooper questions Altman's Klosterneuburg attribution, as Jedlesee is on the east bank of the Danube, and Klosterneuburg on the west, without a crossing.
 But Altman makes clear that in summer 1812 Marie was at Hernals, on the west bank of the Danube.
 Altman says in summing up that Beethoven visited Hernals in September 1812, "and therefore saw his Beloved as he had indicated he would in his letter to her", adding that, wherever Beethoven expected to be at the time he wrote the letter was where the Beloved would have been, both to receive the letter and to reunite with him.

+Depiction in film

+Countess Erdody is portrayed by actress Isabella Rossellini in Bernard Rose's 1994 film Immortal Beloved, where she reminisces of her time with Beethoven (Gary Oldman) with Felix Schindler (Jeroen Krabbe).
+She in turn plays cello in the first performance of the Ghost Trio, which were written while Beethoven was staying at her estate in 1809.